 The UORR provisions in the headlease itself would not be affected as the headlease was granted before the ban came into force.

-This is because the Bill states that, if an existing lease would require the inclusion of an UORR clause in an underlease, the superior lease will have effect as if it requires or permits the underlease to include rent review terms of any kind agreed by the parties to the underlease, and the superior landlord will have no say in the rent review terms which are included.
-This may represent a significant incentive for landlords to vary their existing leases (many of which will require UORR clauses in underleases) to exclude any offending UORR requirement on underletting before the Bill becomes law, in order to safeguard other controls on rent review terms in underlease.
+This is because the Act states that, if an existing lease would require the inclusion of an UORR clause in an underlease, the superior lease will have effect as if it requires or permits the underlease to include rent review terms of any kind agreed by the parties to the underlease, and the superior landlord will have no say in the rent review terms which are included.
+This may represent a significant incentive for landlords to vary their existing leases (many of which will require UORR clauses in underleases) to exclude any offending UORR requirement on underletting before the Act becomes law, in order to safeguard other controls on rent review terms in underleases.

-The Bill allows regulations to supplement its provisions.
+The Act allows regulations to supplement its provisions.
 A stated example of how this might be used is “to allow for caps and collars to be used in a commercial lease, and the parameters for their use”.
 The reference to caps is intriguing, since they do not appear to be caught by the ban in any event.
 We await further details at this stage of how any exceptions might apply to collars.

-It’s not entirely clear whether each calculation mechanism (e.g. RPI and open market) should be separately considered a ‘reference amount’, in which case the rent review provisions could fall within the prohibition, since the determined rent under one of the mechanisms will almost always be higher than the other.
-Therefore, seeking to apply the ‘higher of’ the two mechanisms would result in an outcome which is larger than that under the other mechanism, which is not permitted.
-This might result in the legislation effectively requiring the outcome of the rent review to be the lowest of both/all of the chosen reference points, meaning landlords would no longer want to specify multiple bases and would instead be better advised to choose one only.
+The Act itself does not expressly address this point.
+It’s not clear whether each variable mechanism should be applied separately, in which case the rent review provisions could trigger the application of the prohibition, since the rent determined under one of the mechanisms will necessarily be higher than the other(s).
+This might have led to the legislation requiring the reviewed rent to be the lowest of both/all of the reference points, meaning landlords would no longer want to specify multiple bases and would be better off choosing one.

 This structure is common.
 This drafting currently allows landlords to ‘lock-in’ any annual inflationary increase, whilst ignoring annual dips (because of the upwards-only proviso).
 The actual rent is then adjusted only at the five-year point.

-The Bill contains provisions allowing the tenant to trigger and progress rent reviews even where the lease does not allow the tenant to do so.
+The Act contains provisions allowing the tenant to trigger and progress rent reviews even where the lease does not allow the tenant to do so.
 Although much will depend on the drafting of the specific lease, landlords cannot simply refuse to trigger a review.

 It’s true that RPI and other measures of inflation are rarely negative, but open market rents are more susceptible to local market fluctuations or global events like financial or political crises.
 The impact of the ban may not be as pronounced as it might have been when mooted around the turn of the century, when lease terms were typically longer and relied more on open market reviews.